SherinJoel/IntroToProg-Python-Mod07/docs/index.md

 ```
 **Listing 1:** *Script Header*
 ### *Reading data from a binary file into a list of dictionary rows*
 This task is defined by a function which returns the list of dictionary rows.
 To read data from a binary file, the file is opened in “rb” mode.
-Using a for loop, each row in the text file is read and splits at the specified separator (comma) using the split() method and is stored in the variables task and priority.
-These values are then appended to the list as dictionary rows using the append().
-The file is closed using the close().
+Using the pickle load(), the data from the pickle file is read and loaded into the list.
+Two exceptions are handled while reading data from file.
+Specific exception,if the file to read is not found and generic exception, if the file to read is corrupted.
 ```        def read_data_from_file(file_name, list_of_rows):
         """ Reads data from a binary file into a list of dictionary rows